microsoft/PowerPlatformConnectors/independent-publisher-connectors/AccuWeather/readme.md

 #### Search by location key
 Returns information about a specific location, by location key.

-#### Get alerts by location key
-Returns alert data for a specific location.

 ## API Documentation
 Visit [AccuWeather APIs reference](https://developer.accuweather.com/apis) page for further details.